atreyasha/spam-detection/src/docs/pre-processing.md

                         <default:5000>
 ```

 Running this function will encode the enron-spam dataset in a bag-of-words format.
 This representation of encodings will be saved in the `./data/svm` directory.
-An example of running this function is show below:
+An example of running this function is shown below:

 ```shell
 $ python3 bag_words.py